B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/quick_start.rst

 .. important::
-	We recommend that you provide a Prodigal training file even when you provide FASTA files with coding sequences.
+	We recommend that you provide a Prodigal training file even when you provide FASTA files with CDSs.
 This will ensure that a training file is included in the schema for future use if needed.

 .. note::
 	The CreateSchema module creates a schema seed with one representative allele per locus in the